Fire-ravaged California city turns to hockey for respite

 "The tournament is a welcome distraction," said Seohee Cho, Chang's mother.

-Charles Schulz, a Minnesota native who lived in Santa Rosa and was a hockey fanatic, financed the building of the rink in 1969 in the same complex that houses the Peanuts museum.
+Charles Schultz, a Minnesota native who lived in Santa Rosa and was a hockey fanatic, financed the building of the rink in 1969 in the same complex that houses the Peanuts museum.
 The rink helped turn the small city about 50 miles north of San Francisco into an unlikely hockey haven.
-Schulz's No. 9 Santa Rosa Flyer jersey is the only jersey hanging from the rafters.
+Schultz's No. 9 Santa Rosa Flyer jersey is the only jersey hanging from the rafters.
 Nearby buildings were destroyed in the fire, but the rink and its Warm Puppy Cafe came through unscathed.

 The Wagner family lost two homes in one of the hardest-hit Santa Rosa neighborhoods.
 They fled their new home of 10 months with little more than the clothes on their back.
 The two Harley Davidson motorcycles in the garage were destroyed with everything else.
-Their eldest son did the same in their older home a few blocks away, which they were trying to sell.
+Their oldest son did the same in their older home a few blocks away, which they were trying to sell.

 Everything was lost, including 8-year-old Daniel Wagner's pet bunny and his hockey gear.
 School remains closed until next week

 "It's terrible to be 8 years old and have to run out of your house with nothing," Daniel father David Wagner said.
 "He has no toys, no Legos ... nothing."